nsidc/nsidc.github.io/_posts/2015-04-29-Conda Python at NSIDC- Changing How We Do Python.md

 ### Uploading To Binstar

-Before we can upload to Binsar we'll need to complete two simple tasks:
+Before we can upload to Binstar we'll need to complete two simple tasks:

 1. Register at [Binstar.org](https://binstar.org)
 2. `conda install binstar`